 From 2011-2014, Chen was a Research Assistant and PhD student at the Future Cities Laboratory at the ETH Zurich Centre in Singapore.
 In 2010, she was a Research Assistant at Cerma, Ecole Centrale de Nantes, and later at AVIZ, INRIA, Saclay-Île-de- France, France.

-Chen is trained as a GIS engineer.
+Chen is trained as a Geographic Information System (GIS) engineer.
 She obtained a BEng (2008), MEng (2010) both from Wuhan University, China, and a PhD from Architecture Department, ETH Zurich (2014).

 - Urban mobility (focusing on travel behaviour and urban activity patterns)

 - Transport geography (urban form, spatial structure, spatial interaction, spatial network, accessibility analysis)

 - Spatial analysis and modelling (focusing on the use of automatic generated human mobility data such as smart card data and social media data)

 - Urban planning and transport planning (data-informed planning methods)